 Enrolling students are deemed as being acquainted with, and accepting, all rules, procedures and deadlines indicated in these Regulations.

 a) Faculties.
-They are units for the coordination, rationalisation and monitoring of the educational activities, as well as for the monitoring of the Departments’ research activities, according to the directions of the Evaluation Committee.
-They are in charge of fostering cultural development, scientific integration and educational organisation, as well as of managing the services which are mutual for all the Departments of reference.
+They are units for the coordination, rationalisation and monitoring of the educational activities, as well as for the monitoring of the Departments’ research activities, according to the directions of the University Evaluation Committee.
+They are in charge of fostering cultural development, scientific integration and educational organisation, as well as of managing the services mutual for all the Departments of reference.

 b) Departments.
 They are primary and essential units for research and educational activities, whose aims and/or methods are uniform; they refer to Faculties and also manage and organise degree programmes.

 d) Interfaculty degree programmes.
-They are degree programmes jointly managed by one or more faculties, both from an educational and an organisational viewpoint.
+They are degree programmes jointly managed by one or more Faculties, both from an educational and an organisational viewpoint.

 e) Leading Faculty.
 In the interfaculty degree programmes, the Leading Faculty is in charge of the administrative organisation of the degree programme.